 Let’s start with cardio

 Simply put, cardio is crazy good for you.
 No matter what form, maintaining an elevated heart rate will improve your health and quality of life.
-So yes, everyone should incorporate some form of cardio into their exercise routine (more on that here).
+(Check out this post to learn about the benefits of cardio for your brain!)
+Everyone should incorporate some form of cardio into their exercise routine.
 Simply put, the higher the intensity of cardio, the more calories burned.
 If you perform a light jog for 30 minutes you’ll burn less than if you ran at a more moderate pace for that same amount of time.
-You can also increase metabolic demand by using the arms and legs for cardio – think Rowing vs. Walking or the Airdyne Bike vs regular cycling.
-You will burn more calories within a timed session of cardio than you will a session of weight training.
-But of course, it’s more complicated than that.
+You can also increase metabolic demand by using the arms and legs for cardio – think rowing vs. walking or the Airdyne bike vs regular cycling.
+You have the potential to burn more calories within a timed session of cardio than in a session of weight training.

 So what’s with resistance training?

 Resistance (weight) training builds more muscle than cardio and even at rest, muscle burns more calories than fat.
 Therefore, building muscle is crucial to increase your resting metabolic rate.
 While the metabolic boost won’t be solely responsible for shedding pounds, lifting weights has another important benefit.
 Resistance training increases your metabolism hours after your workout – something not achieved with cardio alone.
 So you lift weights in the morning, by afternoon you’re still burning more calories than if you had completed a cardio session of the same duration.
 It’s also important to note that resistance training — strengthening the muscles and increasing muscle mass — is what helps keep you strong and injury-free during bouts of cardio.